hydrogen2oxygen/hyperselenium/README.md

 A selenium enhancer for a better and easier browser automation.

 ## Intention
+Why Hyperselenium?
+Selenium is just a library, but Hyperselenium is a library and server for entire scenarios.

 - SNIPPET, every action of multiple actions can be reused as snippets
 - HTML / PDF WRAPPER, every test case result can be transformed into a readable protocol with screenshots
 - PARAMETERS are automatically detected and you can use different sets of them for different environments